Dharma Productions: 1980–1998

-1998-2009
+1998–2009

-In 1998, the same year as Duplicate, Dharma Productions also released Kuch Kuch Hota Hai, which was the directorial debut of Karan Johar, the son of Yash Johar, owner of the production company.
-The film, starring Shah Rukh Khan, Kajol, Rani Mukerji and Salman Khan, proved to be a phenomenal success and this opened a whole new chapter in the history of the company.
+In 1998, the same year as Duplicate, Dharma Productions also released the romantic comedy-drama Kuch Kuch Hota Hai, which was the directorial debut of Karan Johar, the son of Yash Johar, owner of the production company.
+The film, starring Shah Rukh Khan, Kajol, Rani Mukerji, and Salman Khan, proved to be a phenomenal success, and this opened a whole new chapter in the history of the company.
 The film won several awards, including the National Film Award for Best Popular Film Providing Wholesome Entertainment and the Filmfare Award for Best Film.

-The company's next film was Karan Johar's ensemble family drama Kabhi Khushi Kabhie Gham...
-(2001) featuring a large ensemble cast including Amitabh Bachchan, Jaya Bachchan, Shah Rukh Khan, Kajol, Hrithik Roshan, and Kareena Kapoor.
-This was followed by Nikhil Advani's romantic comedy-drama Kal Ho Naa Ho (2003) starring Jaya Bachchan, Shah Rukh Khan, Saif Ali Khan and Preity Zinta.
-Both of these films earned major critical acclaim and commercial success, and were the top domestic and overseas earners in their respective release years.
+The company's next film was Karan Johar's family drama Kabhi Khushi Kabhie Gham (2001), featuring an ensemble cast including Amitabh Bachchan, Jaya Bachchan, Shah Rukh Khan, Kajol, Hrithik Roshan, and Kareena Kapoor.
+This was followed by Nikhil Advani's romantic comedy-drama Kal Ho Naa Ho (2003), starring Jaya Bachchan, Shah Rukh Khan, Saif Ali Khan, and Preity Zinta.
+Both of these films earned widespread critical acclaim and emerged as major commercial successes, ranking as the top domestic and overseas earners in their respective release years.

 Dharma's next release was the natural horror film Kaal (2005), which received mixed reviews from critics.

-This was followed by Karan Johar's romantic drama Kabhi Alvida Naa Kehna (2006) featuring a ensemble cast led by Amitabh Bachchan, Shah Rukh Khan, Abhishek Bachchan, Rani Mukerji, Preity Zinta and Kirron Kher.
-The film dealt with the controversial subject of marital infidelity and dysfunctional relationships.
-The film received highly positive reviews from critics and was a major commercial success in the domestic and overseas markets, becoming the fourth highest-grossing film of 2006 in India and the highest-grossing Indian film of all time in overseas markets at the time of its release.
+This was followed by Karan Johar's musical romantic drama Kabhi Alvida Naa Kehna (2006), featuring an ensemble cast of Amitabh Bachchan, Shah Rukh Khan, Abhishek Bachchan, Rani Mukerji, Preity Zinta, and Kirron Kher.
+Exploring themes of marital infidelity, emotional dissatisfaction, and dysfunctional relationships, the film opened to mixed-to-positive reviews from critics and audiences upon release; moreover, it emerged as a major commercial success at the domestic box office and became the highest-grossing Indian film of all time overseas at the time of its release.
+It has since been regarded as a cult classic and ahead of its time due to its central theme, storyline, and characterizations.

-Dharma's next release was Tarun Mansukhani's commercially successful romantic comedy Dostana (2008) starring Abhishek Bachchan, John Abraham, and Priyanka Chopra.
-This was followed by Ayan Mukerji's coming-of-age film Wake Up Sid (2009) starring Konkona Sen Sharma and Ranbir Kapoor, and Rensil D'Silva's counter-terrorism thriller Kurbaan (2009) starring Saif Ali Khan and Kareena Kapoor.
+Dharma's next release was Tarun Mansukhani's commercially successful romantic comedy Dostana (2008), starring Abhishek Bachchan, John Abraham, and Priyanka Chopra.
+This was followed by Ayan Mukerji's coming-of-age comedy-drama Wake Up Sid (2009) starring Konkona Sen Sharma and Ranbir Kapoor, and Rensil D'Silva's counter-terrorism thriller Kurbaan (2009) starring Saif Ali Khan and Kareena Kapoor.